Iowa Models and Innovations

-- Need: Breast cancer is a leading cause of cancer deaths for the American Indian and Alaska Native (AI/AN) female population, and those living in remote areas have difficulties getting screening mammograms.
+- Need: Because breast cancer is a leading cause of cancer death for American Indian and Alaska Native (AI/AN) women, access to screening mammograms for those women living in remote areas is needed.

 - Intervention: The Great Plains Area Indian Health Service Mobile Women's Health Unit provides mammograms to women on multiple reservations across four states.

-- Results: Approximately 1,000 women are screened annually for breast cancer in the mobile unit.
+- Results: Approximately 1,000 women are screened annually for breast cancer by the mobile unit.

 Updated/reviewed June 2017

 - Need: Agriculture workers and their families have high rates of psychological distress and suicide, but limited access to mental health services.

 - Intervention: The "Sowing the Seeds of Hope" (SSoH) program was created to provide affordable and culturally appropriate mental health services to individuals working in agriculture and their families in Iowa, Kansas, Minnesota, Nebraska, North Dakota, South Dakota and Wisconsin.